matteotolazzi/SimpleReactNativeAppScaffolding/readme.md

-# Simple React Native Drawer implementation
+# Simple React Native App Scaffolding

-The purpose of this repository is to demonstrate in the simplest possible way the use of the `react-native-drawer` library.
+The purpose of this repository is to implement the skeleton of a React Native App.

-The final app is super simple: clicking on the main page opens/closes the Drawer that from the left takes half of the width of the screen.